oferwald/transposh/readme.txt

 5. Widget style selection

 == Release notes ==
+* 2009/07/19 - 0.2.8
+ * Don't touch XML RPC
+ * Allow usage of CSS sprites when available
+ * Removed use of local blank image (thanks [Marek](http://marenkuv.blogspot.com/))
+ * Fixed unicode in Transposh RSS feed (Admin panel)
+ * Smarter inclusion of .css files (only when needed)
+ * Fixed bug with url_cleanup which prevented return to original language when blog was installed in a subdir
 * 2009/06/20 - 0.2.7
  * Added Persian (Farsi) support to auto translation (thanks to google and Iranian "elections")
 * 2009/06/17 - 0.2.6